mshiltonj/resource-routing/README.md

 # Resource Routing

-Building simple, easy restful routes for nodejs & expressjs, with a viewable routing table
+Build simple, easy restful routes for nodejs & expressjs, with a viewable routing table.

+# Summary

+Resource routing provides:

+* a simple, easy method for generating restful routes for a model.
+* a viewable routing table
+* warnings if the expected controller or controller function does not exist
+* ways to customize, override and extend the generated restful routes
+* the same interface for creating non-restful routes, so you don't have to build routes in different ways.
+* easy declaration of your "root" or "home" route.
+* optional definition of a global "wrapper" function around all the routes for universal request handling setup.

 # Installation